huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/psychonauts.png" width="640">

-You knew this was going to be top of the list this week!
+You knew this was going to be top of mind this week!
 I've been mightly impressed with Psychonauts 2, and it's got me wanting to dive back into the original.
 When I found out the Steam version was (1: linux native) and (2: DRM free), it warranted a special mention.

 *Notes ->*
 - Version: I installed the steam-linux native version, copied it out of /.local/steam/steamapps/common and into my games directory.